secretstartups/handbook/blog/release-posts/index.html.md

 1. The release post manager will identify the 3-7 topics for [What's New] each release as part of the their final review.
      - What gets highlighted in the What's new can but does not have to align with the primary features and/or theme of the release post.
-1. Michael Karampalas will create the What's New .yml file in  `gitlab/data/whats_new` directory of the `gitlab.com/gitlab-org/gitlab` project
+1. `@mkarampalas` will create the What's New .yml file in  `gitlab/data/whats_new` directory of the `gitlab.com/gitlab-org/gitlab` project
    1. Utilize the [template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/data/whats_new/templates/YYYYMMDD0001_XX_YY.yml).
    1. Title the file as `YYYYMMDD00001_XX_YY.yml` - for example, the 13.4 entry is titled `202009300001_13_04.yml`.
    1. Using the content that is in the release post items, duplicate the content for What's New.